SCIF/laravel-pretend/README.md

     });
 ```

+## Forbid impersonation

+You can use bundled [`ForbidImpersonation`](src/Middleware/ForbidImpersonation.php) middleware to forbid using of impersonation for some route groups, routes or controllers.

 ## PHP7?
 Ugh!
 Wtf??

 Yes, PHP7 is awesome!
-So, if you want to use it with PHP5 — [create an issue](https://github.com/SCIF/laravel-pretend/issues) and I will create a separate branch or other suitable solution.
+So, if you want to use it with PHP5 — [create an issue](https://github.com/SCIF/laravel-pretend/issues) and I will think about a separate branch or other suitable solution.

-## TODO:
+## Contribution

-* create deny impersonation middleware
+Any type of contributions is highly appreciated.
+Don't be a shy — help this project become even better!